partiql/partiql-lang-kotlin/docs/user/GettingStarted.md

 ```

 Congratulations!
-You succesfuly installed and run the \SqlName REPL.
+You succesfuly installed and run the PartiQL REPL.
-The \SqlName REPL is now waiting for more input.
-To exit the \SqlName
+The PartiQL REPL is now waiting for more input.
+To exit the PartiQL
 REPL press

 * `Control+D` in OSX or Unix